Development#

 • check-merge-conflict: emits an error if it finds unresolved merge conflicts.

-• ruff and doc8: static analysis for unused imports and variables etc. Sometimes, it is unavoidable to trigger flake8 errors, in that case add a comment of the form # noqa: E501 at the end of the offending line (using the error code that ruff reports).
+• ruff: static analysis for unused imports and variables etc. Sometimes, it is unavoidable to trigger ruff errors, in that case add a comment of the form # noqa: E501 at the end of the offending line (using the error code that ruff reports).

 At any time, you can run all the checks using: